aleostudio/slimpay-php/README.md

 <br />

-If you want to **log the notification response**, you can inject you custom logger as parameter.
+If you want to **log the notification/return url response**, you can inject you custom logger as parameter.
 Pay attention that your logger must have a "**write()**" method inside, as shown in this simple example below.
 ```php
 class Log